 Eating in School

-Online menus are now available.
-Please log onto https://dorset.mealselector.co.uk/to register and order meals.
+Chartwells, is the Trust’s hot school meal provider and have been supplying us with hot school meals since January 2017.
+To register and order meals, please log onto https://dorset.mealselector.co.uk/.
 We appreciate that not all parents will have access to the internet at home, but please do not let this worry you, as the school will be happy to help.
-Please speak to our office staff.
+Please speak to our office staff if you need assistance.

 As you know Infant School children get their hot meal funded by the Government, but you will still be required to book a dinner for every day each week.
 This is not an ad-hoc service.

 If your child attends a Junior School and you are not entitled to a Free School Meal, then you are free to order and pay for a meal on an ad hoc basis.
 If you have any queries, please do not hesitate to contact us and we will be happy to help.

 Cancellation of hot school meals requires 48 hours’ notice direct with Chartwells on 01202 691038.